Volvo XC60 vs Mazda CX-90

 Who Should Buy Which?

-Buy the Volvo XC60 if: You need more boot space, want lower running costs, need stronger towing, or prefer Volvo's approach to design and ownership experience.
+Buy the Volvo XC60 if: You need more boot space, want lower running costs, or prefer Volvo's approach to design and ownership experience.

-Buy the Mazda CX-90 if: You want the lower entry price, prioritise performance, or prefer Mazda's approach to design and ownership experience.
+Buy the Mazda CX-90 if: You want the lower entry price, prioritise performance, need stronger towing, or prefer Mazda's approach to design and ownership experience.

 The Verdict

-The Volvo XC60 takes 4 of 6 key spec categories.
+The Mazda CX-90 takes 3 of 5 key spec categories and comes in at a lower price.
 The Volvo XC60 will save you roughly $171 a year in fuel.
 If boot space matters, the Volvo XC60 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.